-Where to stay: Alcacer do Sal Pousada Don Alfonso II, Comporta, Comporta Cocoon environmentally friendly Rural Tourism, Muda Brejo da Amada, Rural Tourism, Troia, Troia Design Five Star Hotel and Casino, Muda Sublime Comporta, the best hotel in the area
+Alcacer do Sal Pousada Don Alfonso II, Comporta, Comporta Cocoon environmentally friendly Rural Tourism, Troia, Troia Design Five Star Hotel and Casino, Muda Sublime Comporta, the best hotel in the area

-Where to eat: Comporta Dona Bia restaurant (Superb), Comporta Café beach bar and restaurant
+Comporta Dona Bia restaurant (Superb), Comporta Café Restaurant and beach bar

 Alto Alentejo (High)